relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Using-ObjectManagerService.md

 ### How to query workspace artifacts

 For querying workspace artifacts you need to specify workspace id.
-You should use method 'for' for it:
+You should use method ['For'](/api/Relativity.Testing.Framework.Api.ObjectManagement.ObjectQuery-1.html#Relativity_Testing_Framework_Api_ObjectManagement_ObjectQuery_1_For_System_Int32_) for it:

 ```
 [Test]